michael-rowe/ai-in-hpe/content/prompting.md

 Many people approach prompting like they approach internet search.
 They provide a few keywords and expect 'the answer'.
 This is the wrong way to think about prompting language models.

 Approach language model prompting as if you were having a conversation with a person.
+In particular, a *skilful conversation with a domain expert*, where generative AI is the expert.
+Your job is to use the prompt to extract the most valuable expertise from the model.

 This section is about exploring different ways to do this, as well as the implications that arise when we think of interacting with machines through natural human language.

 ## What is a *prompt*?